mathewhuen/jekyll-now/about.md

 permalink: /about/
 ---

-Working on machine translation at [EQ4ALL](www.eq4all.co.kr) in Seoul, South Korea.
+Working on machine translation at [EQ4ALL](https://www.eq4all.co.kr) in Seoul, South Korea.
 We specialize in Translation between Korean and Korean Sign Language.

 My main research interests are:
 * Machine Translation and NLP
-* Computer Vision
-* Graph Neural Networks
+* Human Pose Modeling
 * Topological Data Analysis (TDA)
 * Explainable AI (XAI)